igorlima/unapologetic-thoughts/_posts/2023-03-03-useless-things-in-life.md

 category: inspiration
 ---

-A cluttered to-do list leads to decision fatigue, which gets you stressed.
+A cluttered to-do list leads to decision fatigue, which gets you stressed [^1].

 "Analysis paralysis" is a thing.
 When you’re faced with too many choices or a list of things to do, you’re more likely to feel overwhelmed.